jenna-jordan/jenna-jordan.github.io/_pages/books.md

 Here you can find a list of some of the (primarily) non-fiction books that I've read.
 If you're interested in the fiction books I've read, that is a much, much longer list and you should probably friend me on Goodreads.
 There are a few select fiction books I've included in the list, simply because I think they are very intelligent reads that are relevant to the content on this blog.
 I have been making an effort recently to read more non-fiction books, and I especially like listening to non-fiction audiobooks.
 So some of the books on this list I haven't actually "read"...
 I've listened to them!

-## Reading now

-"Kill it with Fire: Manage Aging Computer Systems (and Future Proof Modern Ones)" by Marianne Bellotti :    This book is a must-read for anyone who has to work with legacy technology systems - which is why it is especially popular among civic technologists.
-I'm reading this as part of [Joe Reis' book club](https://www.linkedin.com/posts/josephreis_join-the-practicaldata-discord-server-activity-7351779275605225472-LCxo?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAiK2FABKHqWAaEnq7CdATQwY_GSauRe0Xg).

-"Data Mesh: Delivering Data-Driven Value at Scale" by Zhamak Dehghani :    With all of the work I've been doing implementing dbt Mesh, I wanted to go back to the origins of the data mesh paradigm and learn from the creator herself.
-My hope is that this book can ground and guide the daily work I'm doing, as well as answering the fundamental question - what really is a data mesh?

-"Fundamentals of Data Engineering" by Joe Reis & Matt Housley :    The data engineer's bible - this book is a comprehensive overview of everything the modern data engineer needs to know in today's technology landscape.
-It goes into each part of the data engineering lifecycle and provides a framework for selecting the technologies & tools you need for your stack, and how to solve data engineering problems and build a robust architecture using best practices.
-Essentially, this is required reading for today's data engineers.

-"Agile Data Warehouse Design" by Lawrence Corr & Jim Stagnitto :    This book takes the "agile" software development methodology and applies it to data modeling for data warehouses - specifically focusing on Kimball's "dimensional modeling".
-Since both agile and dimensional modeling are two concepts I would like to learn more about, and I am a firm believer that data modeling is a fundamentally social process, this book seems like a perfect fit.

 ## Finished

 "Data and Reality" by William Kent (2nd ed.)